noahehall/theBookOfNoah/web_technoligies/core/server-side-web/catchall.md

 # links
 	- [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy)

+# TODO
+	- cross site scripting
+		- inject javascript to run on your page
+	- cross site request forgery
+		- a page forces one of its visitors to unknownling take action on a different website that they are currently authenticated with
+		- when you visit badsite.com it will load an img/javascript and post to yourbank.com and attempt to hijack your session and modify your account

 # best practices (almost)
 	- dont trust anything in web storage because its open to js running in the browser
 	- always use the 'httpOnly' cookie flag to disallow js running in the browser from accessing it
+	- always use https
+	- always use the 'secure' cookie flag to guarantee cookies are only sent via https
+	- plain-text cookies vs JWT
+		- JWT
+			- anything of importances/PID
+		- plain-text cookies
+			- anything not important/PID
+			- dont need to be decrypted, so faster if thats your juice

 # security